 It is sometimes possible to copy protect a file by yourself, let’s say by setting a file to read-only with a password in Excel.
 However, it still does not prevent the spread of the information, as the password and the file can be sent out together.
 DRM takes a holistic approach to lock down the document so that it cannot spread easily, at least not without your control and knowledge.

 The ability to track and revoke a file may be important as well.
-Once you suspect that the information has spread, the ability to know who has come into contact with a file and the ability to revoke or take back the file is important.
+Once you suspect that the information has spread, the ability to know who has come into contact with a file and the ability to revoke or take back the file is very valuable.

 How do PDF Digital Rights Management work?

-Typically, DRM offers you the ability to control copy, print (and number of copies), editing and access control.
-Advanced DRM systems will allow you features such as revocation of access and document expiry.
+Typically, DRM offers you the ability to restrict copy, print (and number of copies), editing and access control.
+Advanced DRM systems will have features such as revocation of access and document expiry.
 Most DRM systems do not offer detailed file tracking or watermarking, which are often included as separate tools.

 Let’s look more closely at restricting or preventing copy, printing and downloading.